dndungu/rest/README.md

 [![Issue Count](https://codeclimate.com/github/dndungu/rest/badges/issue_count.svg)](https://codeclimate.com/github/dndungu/rest)

 # REST
 REST is an opinionated library for quickly creating RESTful micro services.
-It is built using lessons learned while architecting micro services systems.
+It is built using lessons learned while architecting micro services.

 ## Event driven architecture
-REST encourages using an event broker to send state changes between services.
+REST makes it easy to use an event broker to send state changes between services.

 ## Metrics
-REST encourages tracking function performance metrics.
+REST makes it easy to track function performance metrics.

 ## Unit Testing
-REST encourages mocking database, metrics client, and event broker to allow for 100% test code coverage in your project.
+REST makes it easy to mock database, metrics client, and event broker to allow for 100% test code coverage in a RESTful.

 ## Example